spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas.md

 # Overview

-Palette supports integration with Canonical MAAS to give a cloud-like experience to deploying, running, and managing Kubernetes clusters directly on top of bare metal servers.
-Palette achieves this using its Private Cloud Gateway (PCG) application to facilitate communication with and manage a MAAS bare metal cloud.
+Palette enables seamless integration with Canonical MAAS, allowing users to deploy and manage Kubernetes clusters directly on bare metal servers.
+Palette achieves this through the Private Cloud Gateway (PCG), establisheing a secure connection from the internal network to the internet-accessible Palette instance, and effectively bypassing NAT gateways and firewalls.

-Palette also offers self-hosted deployment of Kubernetes clusters in the MAAS environment.
-In self-hosted deployments, Palette enables direct access to MAAS through a private network without the need to install a PCG.
-This setup also ensures network connectivity and flexibility for managing Kubernetes clusters on bare metal servers.
-To learn how to deploy Kubernetes clusters using self-hosted Palette, refer to [Create and Manage MAAS Clusters.](/clusters/data-center/maas/create-and-manage-maas-clusters)
+Palette supports self-hosted deployment of Kubernetes clusters in the MAAS environment, allowing direct access to MAAS through a private network without needing a PCG.
+This setup ensures network connectivity and flexibility in managing Kubernetes clusters on bare metal servers, either through a VPN or by directly accessing the Palette instance via a private network.

 <br />